Xuyk021/Xuyk021.github.io/_pages/about.md

 My Name is **Yunkai Xu (徐 云楷)**.
 I am currently pursuing a master's degree in MS Informatics at *Penn State University*.

 I completed my undergraduate degree in Industrial Design at the School of Computer Science and Technology at Zhejiang University.
-During this time, my advisor was [Prof. Wang Guanyun](https://guanyundesign.com/) and [Dr. Wei Xiang](https://person.zju.edu.cn/en/0617496).
+During this time, my advisor was [Prof. Wang Guanyun (王 冠云)](https://guanyundesign.com/) and [Dr. Wei Xiang (向 为)](https://person.zju.edu.cn/en/0617496).

 My research interest includes HCI, and UX design.